Monopoly (game): US versions

-All the Chance and Community Chest cards received a graphic upgrade in 2008 as part of the graphic refresh of the game.
-Mr. Monopoly's classic line illustration was also now usually replaced by renderings of a 3D Mr. Monopoly model.
-The backs of the cards have their respective symbols, with Community Chest cards in blue, and Chance cards in orange.
+All the Chance and Community Chest cards were altered in 2008 as part of the game's redesign.
+Mr. Monopoly's original line illustration was typically replaced by renderings of a 3D Mr. Monopoly model.
+The backs of the cards now feature their respective symbols, with Community Chest cards in blue and Chance cards in orange.

-Additionally, recent versions of Monopoly replace the dollar sign ($) with an M with two horizontal strokes through it.
+Additionally, recent versions of Monopoly replace the dollar sign ($) with an "M" symbol including two horizontal strokes through it.

 In the US versions shown below, the properties are named after locations in (or near) Atlantic City, New Jersey.

-Atlantic City's Illinois Avenue was renamed Martin Luther King Jr. Blvd. in the 1980s.
+Atlantic City's Illinois Avenue was renamed Martin Luther King Jr. Boulevard in the 1980s.
 St. Charles Place no longer exists, as the Showboat Atlantic City was developed where it once ran.
-The values on the board reflect real estate property values of 1930s Atlantic City: the two cheapest properties, Baltic Avenue and Mediterranean Avenue, were situated in a low-income, African-American neighborhood.
-Higher-value properties, such as Pennsylvania Avenue, Park Place and Ventnor Avenue, were situated in wealthier neighborhoods.
+The values on the board reflect real estate property values of 1930s Atlantic City.
+The two cheapest properties, Baltic Avenue and Mediterranean Avenue, were situated in a low-income, African-American neighborhood; higher-value properties, such as Pennsylvania Avenue, Park Place, and Ventnor Avenue, were situated in wealthier neighborhoods.

-Different versions have been created based on various current consumer interests such as: Dog-opoly, Cat-opoly, Bug-opoly, and TV/movie games among others.
+Various Monopoly-inspired board games have been created based on various current consumer interests, such as: Dog-opoly, Cat-opoly, Bug-opoly, and TV/movie-themed editions, among others.